Is it really necessary to use a Night Cream when I use a Day Cream every morning?

 Always cleanse your skin before applying your Night Cream

 It is very important that before you apply your Night Cream you cleanse your skin well with a mild product in order to remove all make-up remains, dirt and bacteria.
 This does not need to take a lot of time!
 When you make this a regular routine, you will soon notice that your skin benefits from this.
-Extra reason to take care of your skin in the evening: it is a relaxing moment and it slows down stress.
+Extra reason to take care of your skin in the evening: it is a relaxing moment and it reduces stress.
 Because that too is an important harmful factor in the aging process!